 The College has invested heavily in its estate in recent years following contributions from the Combined Authority and Central Government.
 During 2015/16 the College was part of the Area Based Review for Merseyside which reviewed College estates in the region.
 WMC's estate was highlighted as high quality in the region.
-The College has continued to invest in its estate throughout 2018/19, in particular within energy reduction measures.
+The College has continued to invest in its estate throughout 2019/20, in particular within energy reduction measures.

-Within 2019-20 the College will commit to invest a further £650,000 of capital investment with the assistance of the Combined Authority.
-This will be to improve the existing infrastructure of the College and reduce carbon emissions.
+Within 2019-20 the College invest a further £650,000 of capital investment with the assistance of the Combined Authority.
+This was to improve the existing infrastructure of the College and reduce carbon emissions.
 The College will continue to seek opportunities to enhance the College's estate and maintain its outstanding facilities for learners.